In Defense of the Popular Framework Electron

 Because it is free software that is included in the repository of FreeBSD, Fedora, or Debian, which means it has undergone at least some level of third-party code review.
 Most applications that use script-in-the-browser have not.
 Some people who consider script-in-the-browser a "trap" [gnu.org] make an exception for free software with machine-readable license markup [gnu.org].

 Popular?
 Yes, with shitty hipster startups!
-(Score:2)
+(Score:5, Insightful)

 Let's face the truth: Electron delivers a Chromium engine, Node.JS and V8, all rolled into one package to you.
 So of course it's a memory hog, depending on what you are going to program, like a terminal, clipboard manager or tiny frontend to FFMPEG [all existant projects].
 All those programs alone need 200 MB for the runtime engine, to just do really simple stuff.